Welcome to Lottoland

 Meanwhile, the Jewish New Year, called Rosh Hashanah, is celebrated between September and October.
 More specifically in the first two days of the seventh month of the Hebrew calendar.

-Islamists celebrate Hijri New Year, held on the first day of Muharram between September and December.
+Muslims celebrate Hijri New Year, held on the first day of Muharram between September and December.
 Since the Islamic lunar year is much smaller than the Gregorian solar calendar, the exact date may vary widely.

 But the most curious case is undoubtedly that of India.
 With so many different regional cultures and religions within the same territory, there are over 15 different New Year celebration dates on Indian lands.